apache/shardingsphere/README.md

+# Sharding-JDBC docs

-# For generate Sharding-JDBC document and website, use hugo to process markdown files.
+For generate Sharding-JDBC document and website, use hugo to process markdown files.